BenchR267/blog/content/post/A_New_Beginning.md

 +++

 Year after year I thought about aspects that I could possibly change to create a **more positive** lifestyle.
 These were often things like '*eat healthier*', '*do more sports*', '*quit smoking*' and so on.
-None of those actually ever happened *(beside the smoking, but that was not at New Year's Eve)*.
+None of those actually ever happened *(beside the smoking, but that wasn't at New Year's Eve)*.
 And that's the point about resolutions.
 They never happen if you choose another time for it than **now**.
 Don't let yourself restrict too much from events like New Year's Eve..

 So this year I want to try something else.
 It's nothing new though, but something **challenging** I want to aim to get a deeper understanding about.
 I got inspired by [Mark Zuckerberg](https://www.facebook.com/zuck) who creates challenges for himself every year.
 I followed those on his Facebook account during the last years.
 He challenged himself with projects like '*read a book every week*', '*learn Mandarin*' or from this year: ['*build an AI like Jarvis from Iron Man*'](https://www.facebook.com/notes/mark-zuckerberg/building-jarvis/10154361492931634/).
 Those are **measurable accomplishments** and - most importantly - projects that **advance yourself**, I'm talking about real challenges here.